slimlime/exploratory/README.md

 ## Disassembler

+I did think this was going to be YAGNI, but the output looks nice and not everything in life has to be necessary.
 Maybe it will be useful.
 Print it on fan-fold for the full effect.

 ~~~~